Edwin J. Houston: Early life

+Career

+Houston then became a professor of civil engineering at Central High School for a short period before holding its chair of Natural Philosophy and Physical Geography.

 While teaching physics at Central High School in Philadelphia, he helped design an arc light generator with his former student colleague Elihu Thomson.
 Together, they created the Thomson-Houston Electric Company in 1882 which soon after moved to Lynn, Massachusetts.
 He served as chief electrician of Philadelphia's International Electrical Exhibition in 1884.

 In 1892, Thomson-Houston merged with the Edison General Electric Company to form General Electric, with management from Thomson-Houston largely running the new company.
 In 1894, Houston formed a consulting firm in electrical engineering with Arthur Kennelly.
 He and Kennelly had also jointly published a series called "Primers of Electricity" in 1884.

+He also served as emeritus professor of physics at the Franklin Institute and professor of physics at the Medico-Chirurgical College.